 - 1/2 teaspoon salt

-- To make tofu scramble, heat the oil in a large skillet over medium-high heat, then cook the minced garlic for about 1 minute, stirring often.
+- Heat the oil in a large skillet over medium-high heat, then cook the minced garlic for about 1 minute, stirring often.
 Break the tofu into bite-size pieces and add it to the pan along with the broccoli and carrot.
 Cook for about 10 minutes, using a metal spatula to turn the mixture over and to scrape the bottom of the pan now and again.
 The garlic and carrot will turn into brown crispy stuff—don’t worry, that stuff is good!

-- For the crust, preheat your oven to 450ÅãF (230ÅãC).
+- Preheat your oven to 450ÅãF (230ÅãC).
 Add the apple cider vinegar to the soy milk and set aside to curdle.
 Combine the dry ingredients in a bowl and use a pastry blender or two forks to cut the shortening into the flour until it resembles coarse meal.

 - Add the curdled soy milk and mix just until combined.
 The mixture should be wet, so add a splash more soy milk if it appears dry.
 Turn out the dough onto a floured countertop and gently pat it out until it’s about ½ inch (1.3 cm) thick.
 (Using a rolling pin will result in a tough biscuit!)
 Fold the pressed dough into its center four or five times so you have a pile, and gently pat it out into a circle that’s about ½ inch (1.3 cm) thick.